koddsson/koddsson.com/gift-ideas.md

 - [I love all these Icelandic maps](https://mapsoficeland.shop/product-category/iceland-maps/).
 - Turns out Iceland is **cold** so I think I could use some wind/water/whatever proof trousers.
 [These are nice](https://www.66north.com/is/skalafell-bibs/p/W41254?color=910&size=XL).
 - I'm a big Mac Miller fan and love all [his merch](https://shopuk.macmillerswebsite.com/).
+- I make coffee out of a Hario V60 most mornings but it usually get's cold before I can drink it all.
+I really want to replace my glass Hario servers with [these insulated ones](https://kaffitar.is/collections/hario/products/hario-v60-hitakanna-svort) to keep them warm.